ch3rolll/CarND-Behavioral-Cloning-P3/README.md

 Number of epochs: 3

 ### model_nvi_e1.h5
-Saved model trained with 1 epoch since the dataset is quite big and it takes 5000s to finish one epoch, even using 2 GPUs
+Model was trained with 1 epoch since the dataset is quite big and it takes 5000s to finish one epoch, even using 2 GPUs

+### model_nvi_e3.h5
+Model was trained with 3 epochs

+### run1.mp4
+The video is recorded with using model_nvi_e1.h5.
+We can clearly see the car was stock on the bridge.
+So with more epochs involved, the result is getting better.

+### epoch3.mp4
+The video is recorded with using 3 epochs on same architecture.
+It managed to cross the bridge.
+But it drove out the track afterwards.
+We will see if 5 epochs help to get a better result.